 Task/ISR Profiling based on AUTOSAR ORTI File

-Figure 3: Thread state trace of a Vector MICROSAR Multi-Core Application.
-In addition to the currently running thread a thread state trace also contains the information about when a thread is activated, preempted/resumed, and terminated as indicated by the NEW, READY/WAITING, and TERMINATED states.
+In addition to the currently running thread a thread state trace (see figure on the right) also contains the information about when a thread is activated, preempted/resumed, and terminated as indicated by the NEW, READY/WAITING, and TERMINATED states.

 A standard feature of the RTE is Virtual Functional Bus (VFB) trace.
 Individual Runnables can be selected by the user for VFB trace.
 The RTE generator automatically generates empty Trace Hook functions, Runnable Start and Return Hook.
 These hook functions can be filled by suitable trace instrumentation code to support Runnable profiling by means of hardware data trace. iSYSTEM can support customers in implementing those hooks in a convenient way.